NVIDIA/cloud-native-docs/gpu-operator/gpu-driver-configuration.rst

   Each NVIDIA driver custom resource can specify how to configure GPUDirect RDMA and GPUDirect Storage (GDS).
   Refer to :ref:`GPUDirect RDMA and GPUDirect Storage` for the platform support and prerequisites.

+GDRCopy
+  Each NVIDIA driver custom resource can enable the GDRCopy sidecar container in the driver pod.

 Precompiled and signed drivers
   You can run the default driver type that is compiled when the driver pod starts on some nodes and precompiled driver containers on other nodes.